paulgrove/rapid-mongo/README.md

 }).catch(console.error);
 ```

-After successful installation, the mongo archive will automaticly be removed.
+After successful installation, the mongo archive will automatically be removed.

 ## Events